newpatiente2e/docs/docs/20-create-azure-services.md

     :::note

-    It will take approximately 5 minutes to deploy the Azure services.
+    It will take approximately 5 to 10 minutes to deploy the Azure services.
 So now is a great time to grab a cup of coffee or tea or read the next section of the workshop documentation.

     :::